retooth2/xenharmlib/doc/prim_seq.rst

 Subsequence Search
 --------------------------------------

-To find the position where a subsequence begins you can call the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.subseq_index` method on the (possible) supersequence:
+To find the position where a subsequence begins, you can call the :meth:`~xenharmlib.core.freq_repr_seq.FreqReprSeq.subseq_index` method on the (possible) supersequence: